-8. Examples
+8 Examples

-The example directory in the installation folder contains a number of small basic examples to experiment with if you do not have access to suitable Ada code.
+The example directory in Mika's installation folder contains a number of small basic examples to experiment with if you do not have access to suitable Ada code.
 Feel free to submit your own code examples to Midoan.

-9. Feedback and Bug Reports
+9 Feedback and Bug Reports

 Whether you are entitled to user support under Midoan's maintenance terms or not, Midoan welcomes, and encourages, suggestions for improving Mika.
-Use the Feedback button to access Midoan's feature request web page.
+Use the Feedback button to access Midoan's feature request web page from the GUI.
 These may include:

-- enlarging OS and/or GNAT version integration; - adding Ada features not supported in the current subset; - adding finer user control of test data generation process; - generating tests for other coverage metrics (e.g. condition, MCDC); - adding new test output formats for better integration with third party tools.
+- enlarging OS and/or GNAT version integration; - adding Ada features not supported in the current subset;

+- adding finer user control of test inputs generation process; - generating test inputs for other coverage metrics (e.g. condition coverage); - adding new test output formats for better integration with third party tools.